 Is there a problem with drainage?
 Check that all of the drainage outlets and the gutters are clear.
 If your green roof is wet for long periods of time there are very few plants – apart from moss – that will survive on it.
 Talk to a surveyor if you’re at all worried.

 Is your roof in shade for long periods at a time?
 Careful plant choices will help to keep the moss at bay.
 Forget sedums or sempervivums, they need sunshine for at least half the day or they will not survive.
 If you have a nice deep layer of growing medium, replant the area with shade tolerant wild flowers.
 Bugle does well in shade and it has bee-friendly flowers.

 Are the sedums failing due to lack of nutrients.
 This is the most likely scenario.
 Sedums are by no means greedy plants, but they do need some food.
 Especially in spring time.
-When they’re hungry, their leaves fail to change from red to green in spring time and the plants stay small.
+When they’re hungry, their leaves don’t change from red to green in spring time and the plants stay small.
 That leaves gaps between plants where moss can establish itself.

 Feed your roof and the sedums will outgrow the moss.

-Grass will thrive on wet roofs.
+Grasses will thrive on wet roofs.
 Make sure that rainwater can get away fast by cleaning out your gutters and unblocking your drains.

 Don’t let the sedum plants get so hungry as grass can sneak into the gaps between them.
 Be vigilant with your maintenance regime and make sure you apply a sedum feed every spring – without fail.

 Try to pull up grass plants before they set seed and consider spot-treating them with weedkiller if they’re a real nuisance.